 They might be asking:

-So, you’ve answered these prospective clients’ questions.
+So, you’ve answered these prospective clients’ questions with valuable content.
 You’ve shown you know your stuff.
 You’ve even cross-linked from one answer to another to help them navigate the common questions you know come next.

 Based on the questions these prospective clients are asking, you know exactly what kind of problem they’re facing.
 The next and final step is to convert, but how will they remember you or your website URL when they’re finally ready to call?

-To stay top of mind, create a downloadable resource these prospects can use.
+To stay top of mind, create downloadable legal publications prospects can use.
 If they’ve landed on your page answering, “do I need a divorce attorney,” then think about a checklist or whitepaper that could help them understand and weigh the details of their situation.

 Once you have that resource (or “lead magnet”), you load it to your blog.
-You include it on each blog page for every question where that resource could be useful to the prospect.
-And then, when your future-clients click to download, you ask for their names and email addresses in return.
+You include it on each blog page for every question where that resource could be useful to the target client.
+And then, when your future clients click to download, you ask for their names and email addresses (contact details) in return.

 It’s incredible to us that lawyers aren’t doing this.
 Your prospective clients are those grappling to get a better handle on their problem because before getting ready to call an attorney they need to feel confident about their options and about an attorney’s knowledge.

-By being where prospective clients are and giving them what they need automatically, you’re bonding with them before they even pick up the phone.
+By being where prospective clients are and giving them what they need automatically, you’re bonding with them before they even pick up the phone, and essentially nudging them along their client journey.

 Creating a machine to predictably garner more family law and divorce clients is tricky because their legal problems require research on top of personal reflection through some painful problems.
 In these often-sticky situations, the last thing your prospects ever wanted to do was hire an attorney for this reason.